rpicatoste/carnd-term1-project4-advanced-lane-detection/writeup.md

 In the module `color_and_gradient.py`, all the functions related to color and gradient transformations are implemented.
 The module can be run independently, like with the camera module, and all the test performed while looking for the best combination of transforms to find the lane lines will be run; or it can also be included as module, giving access to all those functions.

-The pipeline that seemed to work better to find the lane lines was a combination of thresholds in the saturation and lightness.
+The pipeline that seemed to work better to find the lane lines was a combination of thresholds in the saturation and lightness of the HLS color space.
 It allowed to find both the white and the yellow lines.
 Below the pipeline found using this combination is used in an example.

 ![alt text]('./output_images/color_pipeline_example.png')